-Worship Service Planning: Student will be given several opportunities to coordinate all aspects of a worship service including music, prayer, Scripture reading, and preaching.
+Worship Service Planning: Student will be taught how to coordinate all aspects of a worship service including music, prayer, Scripture reading, and preaching.

 Pastoral Counseling: Student will sit in on pastoral counseling sessions when able.
-This should include different types of counseling and include pre-marital counseling.
+This should include different types of counseling, and include pre-marital counseling.